Eastshore, Kansas

-Eastshore is an unincorporated community in Marion County, Kansas, United States.
-The community name comes from it being near the east shore of the Marion Reservoir.
+Eastshore is an unincorporated community and census-designated place (CDP) in Marion County, Kansas, United States.
 As of the 2020 census, the population of the community and nearby areas was 92.
+The community name is derived from its location near the east shore of the Marion Reservoir.
 It is located north of the intersection of Pawnee Road and 210th Street.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1806, Zebulon Pike led the Pike Expedition westward from St Louis, Missouri, of which part of their journey followed the Cottonwood River through Marion County near the current cities of Florence, Marion, Durham, and the community of Eastshore.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1855, Marion County was established within the Kansas Territory, which included the land for modern day Eastshore.